MicrosoftDocs/playfab-docs/playfab-docs/features/automation/playstream-events/index.md

 Let’s look at these features in more detail.

-## PlayStream Event Pipeline and Monitor
+## PlayStream event pipeline and monitor

 The easiest way to see the event pipeline in action is through the PlayStream Debugger.
-You’ll notice the monitor as soon as you click on the PlayStream Monitor tab for your game.
+You’ll notice the monitor as soon as you click on the **PlayStream Monitor** tab for your game.

 ![PlayStream Monitor](media/playstream-monitor.png)

 The PlayStream monitor is a real-time stream of all the events for your game, including any custom events you choose to send, using our WriteEvent API methods.

 This is immensely valuable during development, as it gives you a way to immediately see what’s happening on the back end as you test out your client- and server-side code, linking you straight to the player accounts so that you can check them against the game logic you’re working on.

-There are several clickable fields in each event.
-If you click the “(i)” information circle, you will see the raw event JSON data.
+There are several selectable fields in each event.
+If you select the “(i)” information circle, you will see the raw event JSON data.

 ![Event Raw JSON Data](media/playstream-event-rawjson.png)

-You can also click the player’s ID to jump straight to the player’s profile, and certain other events have other clickable fields.
+You can also select the player’s ID to jump straight to the player’s profile.
+Certain other events also have  selectable fields.

-## Player Segmentation and Actions
+## Player segmentation and actions

-Using those events, you can set up segments which define players within your user base based upon most player properties.
-This all happens in real time -- there should be no perceptual lag, even at large scale.
+Using those events, you can set up segments which define players within your users, based upon most player properties.
+This all happens in real time - there should be no perceptual lag, even at large scale.

 If you can tie an event to the thing you want to use as a differentiating factor, you can make a segment for it.
-And segments will apply retroactively to all players, based on the data in their profiles -- so if you define a segment of players where XP > 3,000, then every player with XP > 3,000 will now be in that segment.
+And segments will apply retroactively to *all* players, based on the data in their profiles -- so if you define a segment of players where XP > 3,000, then every player with XP > 3,000 will now be in that segment.

 ![High XP Segment Definition](media/playstream-segment-highxp.png)

 This particular segment will be evaluated anytime the statistic called "Total_XPGained" changes.
 If the condition (> 3000) evaluates to true, then the player will enter the “High XP Players" segment, and the corresponding action(s) will be triggered -- in this case, it will send a push notification, and grants gold to the player.

 You can also trigger a different custom action(s) when the player leaves a segment, allowing you to make any other changes needed as a result.

 There are a variety of basic actions available, including granting an item to the player, granting virtual currency, changing a statistic, banning a player, sending a player an email or sending a Push notification.
 You can also trigger custom CloudScript to be run instead.

 ## Rules and Actions

 The same action system shown above can also be utilized to respond on specific events coming from your game.
-For example, the following rule demonstrates how when a custom event (Client_StoreVisit) is seen, the player receives some virtual currency and receives a push notification thanking them for their visit.
+For example, the rule shown below demonstrates how when a custom event (Client_StoreVisit) is seen, the player receives some virtual currency, and receives a push notification thanking them for their visit.

 ![Rule responding to custom event](media/playstream-rule.png)